andrsem/dev_notebook/lib/programming_fundamentals/oop/principles.md

 # Design Principles

 Software design is the most important phase of the software development life cycle.
-Thinking about how to structure code before you start writing it as critical
+Thinking about how to structure code before you start writing it is critical

 Changes and updates always happen when creating software.
-The cost of this changes are determined based on the structure and architecture of the system.
+The cost of these changes is determined based on the structure and architecture of the system.

 - the more time you put into designing a resilient and flexible architecture, the more time will save in the future when changes arise
 - good design, plans and makes it easier to add new features and handle changing requirements